mohan/csvdb/readme.md

 	* Compiled languages are faster as executable code is loaded into memory, which is superior to opcode.
 * Power of PHP is associative array
 	* Only data structure needed to implement in C.
-	* Implement C compiler extension for missing associative array syntax.
+	* Implement C compiler extension for associative array syntax.
 	* Garbage collection is just calling `free` at the end of run loop.
 * C has `printf` for templating, PHP has `printf`.
 * C language is beautiful.
 There are only user defined functions.
-	* PHP is C language. (docs are downlodable offline too).
+	* PHP is C language.
+(Docs are downlodable offline too).